adam-fraga/ratel/embed/configs/README.md

 ## About The Project

 Ratel is a versatile web framework designed to streamline web development with Go.
 It provides developers with a comprehensive set of tools and functionalities to simplify project setup, management, and deployment.

 Whether you're building a small web application or a large-scale project, Ratel offers the flexibility and scalability you need to succeed.

 Key Features:

 - **Project Management**: Ratel offers commands for project setup, configuration, and deployment, making it easy to get started with your web development journey.
 - **Middleware Support**: The framework includes middleware commands for managing authentication, logging, error handling, and request/response modification.
 - **Database Integration**: Ratel provides commands for database setup, migration, seeding, querying, and administration, ensuring smooth integration with your chosen database system.
-- **View Handling**: With Ratel, you can easily create, list, update, and delete views within your project, simplifying the process of managing your project's frontend components.
+- **View Handling**: With Ratel, you can easily create and list views within your project, simplifying the process of managing your project's frontend components, the generated views are in the templ format used by the [a-h/templ](https://github.com/a-h/templ) templating engine.
+- **Live Reloading**: Ratel supports live reloading with [Air](https://github.com/air-verse/air), allowing you to see changes in real-time.
+- **Handler Management**: Ratel provides commands for creating, listing, handlers in your project
+- **Model Management**: Ratel provides commands for creating, listing, models in your project

+# And more...

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>